Beaverton Marsh Preserve

 Facilities: No restrooms or picnic areas at the main preserve.
 Restrooms and picnic tables are available at John O. Linde Community Park, which provides access to the Redtail Trail.

-Accessibility: Some trails may be seasonally muddy due to wetland conditions.
+Accessibility: Some trails may be seasonally muddy.
 The Redtail Trail offers a gently graded, accessible gravel path suitable for a wide range of users.

-Features: Expansive marshlands, forested trails, seasonal ponds, excellent birdwatching, diverse wildlife, and seasonal wildflowers including camas, buttercups, lupine, and shooting stars
+Features: Expansive marshlands, forested trails, excellent birdwatching, diverse wildlife, and seasonal wildflowers including camas, buttercups, and shooting stars